Shopify

 {{ currency_symbol }}{{ item.price | currency_converter }}

-2. Replace the existing money or money_eu formatter for prices, with currency_converter
+1. Replace the existing money or money_eu formatter for prices with currency_converter.

-Disclaimer: This is very custom solution to get price conversions if there are no data from the shopify API.
-Only use this if you are using a specific and custom setup for price conversions based on geo-ip changes.
+Disclaimer: This is a very custom solution to get price conversions if there are no data from the Shopify API.
+Only use this if you are using a specific and custom setup for price conversions based on geo-IP changes.

 This is the frontend solution documentation in Github.

-This section covering how to get a contextual data in real time for showing within content returned from the Clerk.io API.
+This section covers how to get contextual data in real time for showing within content returned from the Clerk API.

-The design patterns is composed of the following parts:
+The design pattern is composed of the following parts:

 • A collection containing all products.